 By empowering the next generation to share their stories using technology, and engaging with the global issue of safeguarding children on the internet, ‘Bedtime Stories’ celebrates the oral tradition as avenues for preserving the diverse culture of the world we live in.

-This tripartite global exchange of stories will begin with children in Montréal (Canada) telling stories to the residents of Norfolk (UK), continues with children in Singapore telling tales to those in Montreal, and later in the year, the children of Norwich will tell stories to adults in Singapore, completing the nocturnal cycle of ‘Bedtime Stories’.
+This exchange starts with children in Montréal (Canada) telling stories to the residents of Norfolk (UK); continues with children in Singapore telling tales to those in Montreal; and ends with adults in Singapore receiving stories from Norwich, completing the nocturnal cycle of ‘Bedtime Stories’.

 Sweet dreams …